• Skip to primary navigation

 If you would prefer to not use your international SIM card in Australia you can easily purchase one at Sydney Airport on arrival.

 WiFi is readily accessible at all good hotels.
-It is usually free to guests that are a member of the hotel's rewards program.
-This too is generally free to join and we suggest you do before making your booking.
+It is usually free to guests who are a member of the hotel's rewards program.
+This too is generally free to join and we suggest you do it before making your booking.
 Otherwise, WiFi charges can be close to highway robbery.

 Eating Out

 Dining out in Sydney is a culinary treat.
-With world class restaurants, a bounty of local seafood, and the twist of indigenous ingredients.
+With world-class restaurants, a bounty of local seafood, and a twist of Indigenous ingredients.

 Below are a few restaurants we highly recommend that you book well in advance of your stay.
 For those watching their hip pockets, we suggest you look at their more reasonable lunch dining options.